pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## lead by example

 ## from womb to tomb
-* The Chinese communist gov't promised it's citizens that the the government would take care of them from womb to tomb.
+* The Chinese communist government promised it's citizens that the the government would take care of them from womb to tomb.

 ## my mouth was working faster than my brain